All tax sale bidders and their representative are subject to the following terms of sale.

 - Copy of a verifiable U. S. Post Mark

-20. Failure to abide by any of these Collector’s Terms for the 2022 Tax Sale/the 2022 Tax Sale Internet Procedures may result, without notice, in barring future participation of the bidder for a time limit as determined by the Collector.
+20. Failure to abide by any of these Collector’s Terms for the 2023 Tax Sale and/or the 2023 Tax Sale Internet Procedures may result, without notice, in barring future participation of the bidder for a time limit as determined by the Collector.
 There may be tax liens pertaining to properties sold for which taxes were paid prior to the sale date or other circumstances which render the sale invalid or void.
-In the event the County determines that a tax sale is invalid or void, the County will, as the exclusive remedy available to the purchaser, reimburse the purchaser the tax sale purchase price paid, without interest, or any applicable high-bid premium paid, without interest.
+In the event the County determines that a tax sale is invalid or void, the County will, as the exclusive remedy available to the purchaser, reimburse the purchaser the tax sale purchase price paid, without interest, or any applicable high bid premium paid, without interest.
 Auction results will be posted on the Tax Sale website as soon as available.

-21. In accordance with Maryland laws and regulations, information provided to any state or local government entity is subject to disclosure and release in a limited number of instances including, but not limited to, court order, subpoena/the Public Information Act, Title 10, Subtitle 6, Part III of the State Government Article of the Maryland Annotated Code, as amended, etc. All bidders and any representative thereof understand and agree that they assume any and all risks of any irregularity/error occurring during or in any portion of the Collector’s tax sale and no bidder/purchaser or representative thereof has any right or remedy against the County associated therewith.
-The County is not liable for and will not pay any bidder/purchaser any interest, costs, expenses or attorneys’ fees associated with the invalid or void sale or any error or irregularity in or of the Collector’s 2022 tax sale.
-Should there be complications which cause the tax sale auction to be terminated prior to completion of the Collector’s 2022 tax sale, bidders will be notified pursuant to the bidder’s information provided on the bidder registration form when the tax sale resumes.
+21. In accordance with Maryland laws and regulations, information provided to any state or local government entity is subject to disclosure and release in a limited number of instances including, but not limited to, court order, subpoena and/or the Public Information Act, Title 10, Subtitle 6, Part III of the State Government Article of the Maryland Annotated Code, as amended, etc. All bidders and any representative thereof understand and agree that they assume any and all risks of any irregularity and/or error occurring during or in any portion of the Collector’s tax sale and no bidder/purchaser or representative thereof has any right or remedy against the County associated therewith.
+The County is not liable for and will not pay any bidder/purchaser any interest, costs, expenses or attorneys’ fees associated with the invalid or void sale or any error or irregularity in or of the Collector’s 2023 tax sale.
+Should there be complications which cause the tax sale auction to be terminated prior to completion of the Collector’s 2023 tax sale, bidders will be notified pursuant to the bidder’s information provided on the bidder registration form when the tax sale resumes.

 22. Any bidder having any questions or concerns regarding the tax sale may contact Baltimore County Office of Budget and Finance Tax Sale Section at 410-887-2404, or email questions or concerns to email@example.com.
-Beginning on September 25, 2023, email address will also be available to answer all bidder’s tax sale questions from 8 a.m. to 4:30 p.m. local time.
+Beginning on September 25, 2023, email address will be open and available to answer all bidder’s tax sale questions from 8 a.m. local time to 4:30 p.m. local time.
 Any bidder having any questions or concerns regarding the tax sale properties and/or redemption information may contact the County’s Office of Budget and Finance at 410-887-2404.